 The whole family needs to know about postpartum depression

-About 15 to 20 percent of women deal with postpartum depression, and Weber worries it's one of the areas that go most undiscussed after childbirth.
-While it's important for the new mother to know the signs, it's equally critical for her family to be aware of what subtle indicators to watch for.
-"The new mother might not innately recognize that's struggling, so the families should be taught the signs," says Weber.
-Make sure you're aware of the common symptoms of postpartum depression.
+About 15 to 20 percent of women deal with postpartum depression, and Weber worries it’s one of the areas that go most undiscussed after childbirth.
+While it’s important for the new mother to know the signs, it’s equally critical for her family to be aware of what subtle indicators to watch for.
+“The new mother might not innately recognize that’s struggling, so the families should be taught the signs,” says Weber.
+(Here’s what OB/GYNs wish you knew about postpartum depression.)

 It’s best for babies not to be bathed after birth